ZigmaF/ZigmaF/README.md

 # Hi there 👋

-## I'm a consultant at Sopra Steria, and a former student @NTNU, [Digital infrastructure and Cybersecurity](https://www.ntnu.no/studier/bdigsec), Trondheim.
+## I'm a consultant at Conscia, working with Observability.

 ### LinkedIn 🤝
 Connect with me on [LinkedIn](https://www.linkedin.com/in/erlingfladvad/)